-Factors adjusted were age, month of blood draw, smoking and BMI.
+Multivariable adjusted.
+Factors adjusted for were age, month of blood draw, smoking and BMI.

-65. In an attempt to resolve these inconsistencies, a pooled nested case-control study was conducted as part of the Cohort Consortium Vitamin D Pooling Project of Rarer Cancers (1974-2006), using data from several cohorts (Stolzenberg-Solomon et al., 2010).
+64. In an attempt to resolve these inconsistencies, a pooled nested case-control study was conducted as part of the Cohort Consortium Vitamin D Pooling Project of Rarer Cancers (1974-2006), using data from several cohorts (Stolzenberg-Solomon et al., 2010).
 In total, 952 incident cases of pancreatic cancer were identified during a median follow up period of 6.5 years and matched to 1,333 controls by cohort, age, sex, race/ethnicity, date of blood draw and follow up time.
 Conditional logistic regression was used to estimate odds ratios and 95% confidence intervals for pancreatic cancer, adjusted for smoking, BMI and diabetes.
-No significant elevation of risk was observed with lower levels of 25(OH)D. However, high 25(OH)D concentrations (≥ 100 nmol/L) were associated with a statistically significant two-fold increase in risk of pancreatic cancer of >100 nmol/L compared to those with serum 25(OH)D of 50-<75 nmol/L (OR 2.12, 95%CI 1.23-3.64).
-The ORs for each sextile are given in Table 5 below.
+No significant elevation of risk was observed with lower levels of 25(OH)D. However, high 25(OH)D concentrations (\geq 100 nmol/L) were associated with a statistically significant two-fold increase in risk of pancreatic cancer between subjects with 25(OH)D of > 100 nmol/L compared to those with serum 25(OH)D of 50-<75 nmol/L (OR 2.12, 95%CI 1.23-3.64).
+The ORs for each sextile are given in Table 4 below.

-Table 5: Odds ratios of pancreatic cancer by sextile of serum 25(OH)D from Stolzenberg-Solomon et al., 2010
+Table 4.
+Odds ratios of pancreatic cancer by sextile of serum 25(OH)D from Stolzenberg-Solomon et al., 2010